 If possible, try to allow one or two days after the flight with nothing to do.
 Rest in your guesthouse.
 Allow yourself to catch up on sleep.
 Don’t feel guilty if you take three or four naps the first day.
 Even on the second, third, and forth days, you may become fatigued easily.

 You may not feel well.
 Nausea, headaches, fatigue, sinus congestion, constipation are all normal after-effects.
-Your body has experienced poor sleep, stress, change in time zones, several extreme altitude ups and downs; a day or more of dry cabin air, and (most likely) insufficient hydration.
+Your body has experienced poor sleep, stress, change in time zones, several extreme altitude ups and downs; a day or more of dry cabin air, close encounters with many germs, and (most likely) insufficient hydration.
 Be patient with your body’s needs.

 Eat well but take care of your digestive system.
 Don’t leap into large heavy meals, especially spicy ones.
 Don’t eat too much—a few small meals or snacks for the first couple days will help your system ease into a new diet and not over-stress it.